roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 });
 ```

-8. Save the file, close the editor, and re run your application.
+8. Save the file, close the editor, and re-run your application.

 9. Test by visiting the new `add-message` route.
 Use a URL similar to: